 Social Media Apps: does your user have to be able to share a profile?

-There are some time-consuming features that can be added after you have a product-market fit, and you have gathered enough data to validate your idea.
+There are some time-consuming features that can be added after you have a product-market fit.
+Make sure you have gathered enough data to validate your idea first.

 Since we started to talk about the product, it’s time to bring out the importance of having the right app developers on board.
 There are several things to consider when choosing a software partner: the geo-location, size, their culture, the experience of working on similar projects, client reviews, the success of the products they have built.

-In this industry, like in any others, there’s a time when small companies or freelancers find a way of swindling entrepreneurs by creating fake reviews, adding hypothetical projects in their portfolio or giving misleading information about their location and having ghost employees.
+In this industry, like in any others, there’s a time when small companies or freelancers find a way of swindling entrepreneurs.
+They create fake reviews, add hypothetical projects in their portfolio, or give misleading information about their location and having ghost employees.
 Therefore, look for a company that has proven experience and is transparent about each aspect.
-Check this article on how to choose a strategic partner for your product that you could start right away working on your project with the following steps.
+You could start right away working with them on your project by following these steps.

-If you still haven’t found the right team to help you build an app in 3 months, contact Wolfpack Digital and let your idea in the hands of experts while you may enjoy buying Christmas presents for your family.
+If you still haven’t found the right team to help you out with this big question "How to build an app in 3 months?", contact Wolfpack Digital.
+Let your idea in the hands of experts while you may enjoy buying Christmas presents for your family.

 Everybody wants to launch in January.

 Give your users time to get some fresh air after the first avalanche of new apps that usually takes place in January.
 Define the areas where your targeted users spend most of their time and find a way to tease the launching off your app.